Skip Menu

 List your judicial experience (courts and years)

-Judge, First District Court of Appeals, 5 years.
+Judge, First District Court of Appeals, since February 2019.

 Abbreviated Candidate Answers

-Judge, First District Court of Appeals, 5 years.
+Judge, First District Court of Appeals, since February 2019.

 Question 2